fniessink/next-action/README.md

 ##### Limiting by priority

-The minimum priority of next action to show can be specified as well:
+The minimum priority of next actions to show can be specified as well:

 ```yaml
 priority: Z